sktime/elections/provisions/elections-council-2023.md

 ### Vote tallying algorithm

+[marrov: why is there a different preference list for general electorate vs council (4 vs 3)?
+If there is no clear benefit in making this distinction I would do top 3 for both which feels more natural in ranking election preferences.]

 Each voter from the general electorate fills in four polls:

 * selecting top preference from all candidates